aman-a25/Employee-managment-dashboard-system/README.md

 A repository for maintaining and analyzing employee data of an organization

 ## managing and creating data
+#### All of the code and files are in /dashboard folder in the repository
-in this project We're going to use mysql for database While the initial data set can be stored in csv , txt or excel file form Mainly the python dashboard works Using pymysql librery
+in this project We're going to use mysql for database

+While the initial data set can be stored in csv , txt or excel file form Mainly the python dashboard works Using pymysql librery
 ### To install pymysql library use the command "pip install pymysql"